wyoibc/r4grads/README.md

 ## Class Information

-The class will meet in Classroom Building 103  9AM-12PM on following dates:
+The class will meet in Classroom Building 103 from 10-11:50 am on following dates:

 - February 28
 - March 6